vanhoefm/fragattacks/research/README.md

 	iw wlan0 set channel 11

 Here wlan0 refers to the _real_ network card (not an interface created by `hwsim.sh`).
-You can now start the script as follows:
+You can now start the test tool as follows:

 	./fragattack wlan0 --hwsim wlan1,wlan2 [--ap] $COMMAND

-After the script executed, you can directly run it again with a new command.
+After the tool executed, you can directly run it again with a new command.
 When testing a client, do do not first have to configure the channel (it is taken from `hostapd.conf`).

 **TODOs:**